-Dental therapists clinically competent to provide patient careMay 29th, 2013 in Dentistry /
+Dental therapists clinically competent to provide patient careMay 29, 2013 in Medicine & Health / Dentistry

 (Medical Xpress)—A new University of Michigan study finds that mid-level practitioners who are trained to provide fillings do so competently and safely, performing these procedures as well as dentists.